ironmeld/boot2now/distfiles/README.md

-The following commands were used to retrive the source packages.
+The following commands were used to retrieve the source packages.
 See modules/live-bootstrap/sysa.py for more information.

 ```